-I'm a first-year computer science Ph.D. student at the Berkeley Artificial Intelligence Research Lab
+I'm a second-year computer science Ph.D. student at the Berkeley Artificial Intelligence Research Lab

 , where I have the privilege of being co-advised by Sergey Levine